 After the 100% drop deadline, there is a period for individual withdrawal from classes.
 Withdrawal results in a "W" on your academic record.
 Individual course withdrawal will produce no tuition credit or refund.
-Students may withdraw from individual classes by accessing the Registration menu from their my.emich account (note: first term freshmen must meet with an academic advisor in order to withdraw from a class).
+Students may withdraw from individual classes by accessing the Registration menu from their my.emich account.

 If you decide not to attend a semester for which you have registered, you must cancel your entire class schedule or be subject to financial and/or academic penalties.
 If you neglect to notify the Office of Records and Registration, the University has no way to know that you do not plan to attend and will continue to reserve your space in the class.
 Non-attendance and non-payment of bills will not result in any class being dropped.